Last Updated on January 25, 2023 by Jada Glover

 You can also utilize a mobile app like My Fitness Pal to track your food.
 This can be tedious and time-consuming so I don’t recommend it often for new moms.
 You could also keep a journal to write down your feelings and hold yourself accountable that way.

 Setting small goals with little rewards along the way is another way to help you keep yourself accountable.

-If You Can’t Lose Weight While Breastfeeding Try L.E.A.N.
-Mamas
+If You Can’t Lose Weight While Breastfeeding Try my Postpartum weight loss program for breastfeeding moms

 If you’re struggling to lose weight while breastfeeding and want a plan to kickstart your journey, I have the perfect program for you.
-L.E.A.N.
-Mamas is designed for breastfeeding moms that want to feel healthy and lose weight while breastfeeding without sacrificing their milk supply.
+My Postpartum Weight Loss Program for Breastfeeding Moms is designed for breastfeeding moms that want to feel healthy and lose weight while breastfeeding without sacrificing their milk supply.

-With a 21-day breastfeeding meal plan to get you started, along with other healthy recipes, and a guide to teach you the types of foods to eat (and how much), L.E.A.N.
-Mamas is the perfect solution for breastfeeding moms that want a plan.
+With a 21-day breastfeeding meal plan to get you started, along with other healthy recipes, and a guide to teach you the types of foods to eat (and how much), My Postpartum Weight Loss Program for Breastfeeding Moms is the perfect solution for breastfeeding moms that want a plan.

 If you haven’t been able to lose weight while breastfeeding, now you have some tools at your disposal to try out.

 Trying to lose weight while breastfeeding can seem overwhelming and impossible.
 But, I’m here to tell you it is totally doable when you have the right plan and focus on healing your body with real, whole foods that give your body the energy and nourishment it needs.

 Just remember all the amazing things your body did to nourish a baby and have grace on yourself as you navigate this journey.